Fracking & Toxic Tort Claims in Houston, Texas

 While drilling for oil is lucrative for companies and a boon to the Texas economy, it comes at a high cost.
 Oil companies that put profits before people should be held accountable for injuries and damage resulting from their negligence, and that's exactly what our Houston toxic torts attorneys are passionate about.

 "Fracking" is taking a huge toll on Texans.
-Personal injury attorney Neal Davis and Jed Silverman are determined to hold companies responsible for injuries and damages caused by unsafe drilling techniques.
+Personal injury attorney Neal Davis is determined to hold companies responsible for injuries and damages caused by unsafe drilling techniques.
 We represent families and businesses affected by fracking, and fight aggressively to secure the best possible outcome in each case.
 You don't have to pay us a penny unless we win - that's our No Fee Unless We Win Guarantee.

 Oil companies are tough, but we're tougher.

 Beat the odds in your fracking accident case by contacting our Houston toxic tort attorneys.

 Hydraulic fracturing, better known as "fracking," is a controversial process by which pressurized water, minerals and chemicals are used to fracture underground shale deposits to harvest the natural gas inside.

 This technique can be done by drilling vertically or horizontally into a rock layer, thereby releasing gas by creating new wells or expanding existing channels.